yuvarajmanohar/quantman-angel-auto-login/README.md

 # quantman-angel-auto-login
-Daily Cron Job runner that opens browser, do login via your broker credentials and close the browser.
+Daily Cron Job runner to login via your broker credentials.
 I created this only for Angel Broking
 # Setup:

 - Go to quantman-angel-auto-login respository page.